Code-Inspect/binder-flowR/README.md

 # binder + flowR

 This repository demonstrates how a project from OSF can be containerized and tested using Binder.
 We facilitate a one-click launch of the OSF project, allowing anyone to browse, execute the code, and verify or compare the results from the associated research paper.
-This aligns with the objectives of the **CodeInspector project (DFG funding D6130)**, where we aim to enable **browser-based reproducibility and evaluation of open science projects**
+This aligns with the objectives of the **CodeInspector project**, where we aim to enable **browser-based reproducibility and evaluation of open science projects**

 ## How It Works